alexandrabenamar/Calendar-Bot/docs/README.md

 # Eliza-Bot
-Eliza helps you check and modify your Google Calendar using Dialogflow, Flask and Pusher.
+Eliza helps you check and modify your Google Calendar, Google Drive and do a research on Google or Youtube. using Dialogflow, Flask and Pusher.

 ## Implementation